isw-kudos/kudos-widgetcontainer-registration/README.md

     ./wsadmin.sh -lang jython -username connectionsadmin -password P@ssw0rd1! -f /KudosScriptsDirectory/registerKudosBadgesWidgets.py connections.isw.net.au

 To address the known issue above we have written a small SQL query to modify our widgets to be hidden from Homepage the same way IBM have done with their Communities/Profiles widgets.
-This was derived from the SQL update scrips IBM provided for CR1.
+This was derived from the SQL update scripts IBM provided for CR1.

 Run the `kudosWidgetsHiddenPane.sql` script against your HOMEPAGE database.
 This may not be required in the future once the PMR has been resolved.